 REGISTRATION AND SUBMISSION DEADLINES

-All papers must be submitted on or before 31st January 2022 (23:59 IST) through the specified google form link ().
-Further, any clarifications should be sent to: email@example.com.
+All papers must be submitted on or before 31st January 2022 (23:59 IST) through the specified google form link (here).
+Further, any clarifications should be sent to: firstname.lastname@example.org.
 Each submission must contain the following documents, in addition to the manuscript and personal details and affiliation of the author(s), without which the submission will NOT be accepted:

 An originality statement, signed by the author(s), declaring that the manuscript is the original work of the author(s).